Saturday 18th & Sunday 19th

 All proceeds go to St Edwards Church Fabric Fund and Kempley Village Hall Restoration Fund.

-The Daffodil Way on both days
+The Daffodil Way can be walked independently on both days

 See 'Woodland Walks' for details